Normally, you manipulate the contents of the grant tables in the

 For access-checking purposes, comparisons of

-, and Table_name
+Db, and Table_name values

 are case sensitive.
-Comparisons of Host
+Comparisons of Host,

-, and
+Column_name, and

-values are not case sensitive.
+Routine_name values are not case sensitive.

-In the user
+In the user, db, and

-tables, each privilege is listed in a
+host tables, each privilege is listed in a

 separate column that is declared as ENUM('N','Y') DEFAULT

-.
+'N'.
 In other words, each privilege can be disabled or

 enabled, with the default being disabled.

-In the tables_priv
+In the tables_priv,

-, and procs_priv
+columns_priv, and procs_priv

 tables, the privilege columns are declared as

-columns.
+SET columns.
 Values in these

 columns can contain any combination of the privileges controlled